alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

-# Publishing pre-release of GOV.UK Frontend
+# Publishing pre-release of GOV.MOA Frontend

 We use pre-releases when:
 - We are working on a new contribution and want to see it in the Design System website
 - We want to try an experimental feature as if it's pushed to npm.

-This is done by pushing the files used for a GOV.UK Frontend release (the contents of the `package` directory) to a new branch which can be installed by npm as if it was a released npm package.
+This is done by pushing the files used for a GOV.MOA Frontend release (the contents of the `package` directory) to a new branch which can be installed by npm as if it was a released npm package.

 No changes get published to npm as part of the process.